AbsaOSS/hermes/_docs/0.3/usage/dataset-comparison.md

                        (implicit sparkSession: SparkSession)
 ```

-You create an instance of `DatasetComparator` and then invoke the parametrless `compare` method.
+Create an instance of `DatasetComparator` and then invoke the parametrless `compare` method.
 This method returns a `ComparisonResult`.

 **Prescription of ComparisonResult case class**